-- □ Bring small animals indoors.
-Do not leave pets tethered outdoors. - ☐ Leave only dry food in non-spill containers.
-Do not leave treats or vitamins. - ☐ Depending on your pet's needs, leave water in bathtubs, sinks or nonspill containers. - □ Do not confine mixed species of pets, such as cats, dogs, hamsters and birds in the same room even if they normally get along. - Move livestock and horses to a safe area, such as a recently grazed or mown pasture, riding arena or irrigated pasture.
+- Bring small animals indoors.
+Do not leave pets tethered outdoors. - □ Leave only dry food in non-spill containers.
+Do not leave treats or vitamins. - Depending on your pet's needs, leave water in bathtubs, sinks or nonspill containers. - Do not confine mixed species of pets, such as cats, dogs, hamsters and birds in the same room even if they normally get along. - □ Move livestock and horses to a safe area, such as a recently grazed or mown pasture, riding arena or irrigated pasture.
 Never release them onto streets and roads.
-Provide enough feed and water for at least 48 hours. - $\hfill\Box$ Notify fire agency personnel of livestock on pasture or rangeland to coordinate evacuation. - □ Notify your county's animal services department about animals you could not evacuate.
+Provide enough feed and water for at least 48 hours. - □ Notify fire agency personnel of livestock on pasture or rangeland to coordinate evacuation. - □ Notify Carson City Animal Services about animals you could not evacuate.